 - 1:00-sunset.
 Free time (volleyball at 4:30 and workshops when available)

 - After Diner.
-Free time (star gazing, Bonfire, Dance or Ceremonies when available)
+Free time (stargazing, Bonfire, Movie night, games, Dance or Ceremonies when available)

 How much notice should I give you before my arrival/departure?

-We provide everything you need for construction so apart from your personal items and your camping equipment (if you camp) the only things we would suggest you should bring is a yoga mat, a headlamp and a small solar panel to recharge your devices (we do have some but quantities are limited).
-If you don’t have a mattress, a pillow, bed sheets you can buy it in Leòn for aroud $25-$30 all together.
-If you don’t have a tent, you can buy one for around $35 or a mosquito net for $10.
-To make it easy for the volunteers, We can rent out camping gear for $3/night (Price per person including tent, mattress, bed sheets and pillow).
-Quantities are limited!
+We provide everything you need for construction so apart from your items and your camping equipment (if you camp) the only things we would suggest you should bring is a yoga mat if available, a headlamp and a small solar panel to recharge your devices (we do have some but quantities are limited).
+If you don’t have a mattress, pillow, or bed sheets you can buy it in Leòn for around $35 all together.
+If you don’t have a tent, you can buy one also in Maxi Pali Leòn for around $35 or a mosquito net for $10 in one of the markets.

 How do I get there?